Nothing but Death Remains

 Nothing but Death Remains is the first studio album by the Swedish death metal band Edge of Sanity, released by Black Mark Production on July 9, 1991.
 The album is dedicated to the memory of John Med Gummihandsken.

+The record was both remixed and remastered by Dan Swanö in 2024.
+Both new editions of the album were released by Century Media in August 23, 2024.